danula-rathnayaka/StockSense/README.md

 ## MCP Server

-MCP (Microservices Communication Platform) is a lightweight server framework designed to enable tool-based microservices.
+MCP (Model Context Protocol) is a lightweight server framework designed to enable tool-based microservices.
 Each tool in the system performs a specific function, and the MCP server facilitates communication between them.
 This architecture is ideal for building modular applications, allowing each service to be developed, deployed, and maintained independently.

 In StockSense, the MCP server hosts several tools related to financial services and allows them to interact efficiently.
 Tools are registered with the server and made accessible via specific function calls.
 The server can be expanded with additional tools to provide more capabilities as needed.